thomasrandria98/Telangana_Groundwater_Quality_Data_Analysis/README.md

 ![](Figures/Mean_Nitrate_per_District.png)

 n.b. for the sake of time, no other analytes were analysed however this process could quickly be repeated for all analytes of interest.
-The chloropleth mapping was just used as an exercise to demonstrate existing skills, and at a very high-level allude to where contamination was prevalent.
+The choropleth mapping was just used as an exercise to demonstrate existing skills, and at a very high-level allude to where contamination was prevalent.

 Based on the two analytes plotted, the region of Nagarkurnool was selected